Porter J. McCumber: McCumber Agreement

-In an effort to resolve disputes over hunting territory, in 1858 the Chippewas and Dakotas, with the assistance of U.S. negotiators, agreed to the "Sweet Corn Treaty", defining their respective lands.
-The Chippewa lands were about 11,000,000 acres.
+In an effort to resolve disputes over hunting territory, in 1858 the Ojibwe and Dakotas, with the assistance of U.S. negotiators, agreed to the "Sweet Corn Treaty", defining their respective lands.
+The Ojibwe lands were about 11,000,000 acres.
 The Dakota Territory became an organized territory on March 2, 1861.
-Two years later, the federal government, pressured by people who wished to settle there, entered into negotiations with the Pembina and the Red Lake Chippewas.
-One of the representatives of the Pembina Chippewa, who lived west of the Red River, was Little Shell.
-The U.S. Government asked the Chippewas to cede about 9 million acres.
-In 1863, the United States signed The Old Crossing Treaty with the Red Lake and Pembina Bands of Chippewa who ceded several thousand acres of Indian lands near the Red River of the North to the United States government in exchange for a nominal amount of money to be paid to the Chippewa.
+Two years later, the federal government, pressured by people who wished to settle there, entered into negotiations with the Pembina and the Red Lake Ojibwe.
+One of the representatives of the Pembina Ojibwe, who lived west of the Red River, was Little Shell.
+The U.S. Government asked the Ojibwe to cede about nine million acres.
+In 1863, the United States signed The Old Crossing Treaty with the Red Lake and Pembina Bands of Chippewa who ceded several thousand acres of Indian lands near the Red River of the North to the United States government in exchange for a nominal amount of money to be paid to the Ojibwe.
 Chief Little Shell signed for the Pembina band.
 By 1875, the Government had compelled a substantial part of the Pembinas, on threat of loss of their annuities from the 1863 cession, to move from the unceded portion to the White Earth reservation in Minnesota.
 The rest remained in the area of Turtle Mountain.

 In 1882, the Turtle Mountain Reservation of about 460,000 acres was established.
 Two years later, the area was reduced to about 46,000 acres.
-The federal government did not include in its calculations those Chippewas who periodically crossed over to Canada for hunting, nor the Metis, the offspring of a Chippewas mother and an English or French fur trader.
+The federal government did not include in its calculations those Ojibwe who periodically crossed over to Canada for hunting, nor the Metis, the offspring of an Ojibwe mother and an English or French fur trader.
 The reservation was entirely too small.